 To better understand the actual performance capabilities of XLB, especially in the context of these inherent trade-offs and JAX's unique computational model, we have conducted a series of detailed performance evaluations.
 We discuss the performance characteristics of the XLB library across single GPU, multi-GPU, and distributed systems.
 The XLB library offers satisfactory performance even on desktop GPUs.
 Although it does not match the speed of highly optimized LBM codes written in low-level programming languages (see e.g.~\cite{sailfish2014, meneghin2022neon,krause2021openlb,Latt:2021:stlbm}), it is sufficiently fast for most practical use cases.
 The library is also scalable, allowing for performance scaling when required.

-All the performance evaluations are done based on a 3D lid-driven cavity simulation.
+All the performance evaluations are done based on a 3D lid-driven cavity simulation with stationary walls on all sides except the top lid that moves horizontally at a constant velocity.
+The full-way bounce-back scheme was used to impose $\boldsymbol{u}=(0, 0, 0)$ and the equilibrium boundary condition was employed for the top lid to impose $\boldsymbol{u} = (U, 0, 0)$.
 The \texttt{D3Q19} lattice and BGK collision model are used, and the simulation is executed without any I/O operations.
 Unless explicitly stated, all tests are done in single precision.
 We ignored the first iteration to account for the time required for the JIT compilation of the main loop.
-The performance is quantified in terms of million lattice updates per second (MLUPS) where a single lattice update corresponds with a full LBM iteration including collision, streaming and boundary condition steps as outlined in Listing~\ref{lst:step}.
+The performance is quantified in terms of million lattice updates per second (MLUPS) where a single lattice update corresponds with a full LBM iteration including collision, streaming and boundary condition steps.

-The folder labeled \texttt{examples/performance} contains scripts used to generate the performance data presented in this section.
+The examples folder in the repository contains scripts that can be used to reproduce the performance data presented in this section.